 Do not continue driving with a deflated tire.
-Driving even a short distance can damage a tire beyond repair.
+Driving even a short distance can damage a tire and wheel beyond repair.

--Required tools and spare tire (normal cab models)
+-Required tools and spare tire (regular cab models)

 - 1. Get the required tools and spare tire.

 - 1 Wheel nut wrench

 - 2 Jack handle

 - 3 Jack

-- 4 Wheel ornament replacer (with free- wheeling hubs)